The Church with One Bell

 The Church with One Bell is a 1998 covers album by John Martyn.
 It was recorded in one week at CaVa Sound Studios, Glasgow, Scotland.
-The CD has a hidden bonus track after a 50 seconds break attached to the last track.
+The CD has a hidden bonus track after a 50-second break attached to the last track.
 It is a slower and remixed version without synthesizer of "How Fortunate The Man With None".

 The cover depicts a former church in the village of Roberton in Lanarkshire, Scotland.
 Martyn, who at that time was living in an adjacent cottage, purchased the church and converted it into a recording studio.